 Hi, I’m David.

-Eventually, I found my way to the Apple II, and then the Mac and it was love at first sight.
-I’ve been using Apple products for as long as there have been Apple Products.
+Eventually, I found my way to the Apple II, and then the Mac, and it was love at first sight.
+I’ve been using Apple products for as long as there have been Apple products.

 I do have a “Personal Operating System” coaching plan that I run with a very select number of people.
 If you are interested, let me know.

-Finally, please note that while MacSparky.com is advertiser-supported, there are no “strategic cross-posting collaborations” or money for embedded link deals.
+- While MacSparky.com is advertiser-supported, there are no “strategic cross-posting collaborations” or money for embedded link deals.
 If you are writing me to make such a proposal, please, please, please don’t.